 - Café Inuk at the Inuk Hostels for several dishes based on Greenlandic ingredients and the best view of Sermitsiaq mountain

 - Godthaab Bryghus has different types of Greenlandic Beers on tap and is the oldest and largest brewery in Greenland.
-It also offers a 1 hour brewery tour (call into Daddy’s or contact them online) where you can taste 3 of their different beers.
+It also offers a 1-hour brewery tour (call Daddy’s or contact them online) where you can taste 3 of their different beers.

 - Beer from the Qajaq microbrewery in South Greenland and Immiaq microbrewery in North Greenland can be found at Café Toqqorfik, and Café Inuk also sells Qajaq beer.

 - Café Toqqorfik has great coffee and several cakes to choose from on any particular day